appliedblockchain/ab-website/_posts/2021-03-10-growing-ecosystem-non-fungible-tokens.md

 **Verifiability**: Being anchored in a blockchain, items can be traced back to their original creator, allowing pieces to be authenticated without the need for third-party verification.

 As NFTs are located on a blockchain, it is possible to demonstrate and verify the intellectual property rights of the object in question: regardless of the transfer of ownership of the latter, its attribution will always remain in the hands of the creator.
 The certainty provided by the blockchain also provides proof of authenticity.

+Particular attention should be paid to custody of the NFT, which, just like cryptocurrency, may be held by a third party custodian or exchange, or in a wallet held by the owner.

 # NFT use cases